Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 High-Risk Home Insurance FAQ

-Common questions from Texas property owners who are having trouble finding coverage.
+Common questions from Texas homeowners who are having trouble finding coverage.

 A home may be considered high risk because of age, roof condition, prior claims, vacancy, tenant occupancy, unrepaired damage, outdated systems, location, or underwriting history.